← Back to 史記

 使穿穿 使

-In the fourth year, they attacked Qin and took Shao Liang.
+In the fourth year, they attacked Qin and took Shaoliang.
 Qin also took Jin's Xiao.
 In the sixth year, Duke Kang of Qin attacked Jin and took Ji Ma.
-The Jin lord was angered and sent Zhao Dun, Zhao Chuan, and Xi Que to attack Qin.
-They fought a great battle at He Qu, with Zhao Chuan having the most merit.
+The lord of Jin was angered and sent Zhao Dun, Zhao Chuan, and Xi Que to attack Qin.
+They fought a great battle at Hequ, where Zhao Chuan won the greatest merit.
 In the seventh year, the six ministers of Jin were troubled by Sui Hui's being in Qin, which often caused Jin disorder.
 They then falsely ordered Wei Shou Yu to rebel against Jin and surrender to Qin.
-Qin sent Sui Hui to Wei, then seized Hui and returned him to Jin.
+Qin sent Sui Hui to Wei, but Wei seized Hui and returned him to Jin.

 83